lasselukkari/DuinoDCX/README.md

 The dist command will read the minified files from the `build` dir and then rewrites the gzipped hex payloads for the static files to `DuinoDCX/StaticFiles.h` file.

+### Security Credentials
+All credentials are currently hardcoded.
+To change them modify the constants in the beginning of the [main sketch file] (https://github.com/lasselukkari/DuinoDCX/blob/master/DuinoDCX/DuinoDCX.ino).

 ## Acknowledgements
 Thanks to Ilkka Huhtakallio for contributing the transfer function code.
 Without that this project would not have all those pretty graphs.